Spinal Cord Injury Transitions and Wellness Program

 The Spinal Cord Injury Transitions and Wellness Program is a health promotion program designed to address the needs of individuals living with spinal cord injury (SCI) as they transition from inpatient rehabilitation to living successfully in the community.
 More...

 This program is made possible by a grant from the Craig H. Neilsen Foundation and a generous gift from Mr. Kenny Salvini, his family and friends.
-These donations allow us to offer the program at no charge to patients (transportation costs are not included).
+These donations allow us to offer the program at no charge to patients.

 - Promote lifelong health and wellness for people living with SCI.